napari/napari.github.io/dev/_sources/release/index.md

 If you encounter conversion issues in a plugin you rely on, please contact the plugin authors to encourage them to migrate their plugin to the npe2 system.

+This change has been a long time coming, and it's allowed us to remove thousands of lines of tangled and confusing legacy code.
+Now that we have, it's unleashed the potential for massive improvements to file opening and saving in `napari`, and exciting new features for our plugin infrastructure.
+Stay tuned!

 For more details on this change and how it affects plugins, see the [detailed guide](adapted-plugin-guide).
 If you are a plugin author and your plugin is not yet npe2-compatible, please see our [npe2 migration